Skip to Main Navigation | Skip to Content

 Money Magazine recently ranked Computer Systems Analyst as the No. 3 of the best jobs in America 2016 .
 Many computer related occupations are also on the list.
 It is not surprised that Kiplinger recently also ranked Computer Science as the No. 1 best college majors for a lucrative career.
 Careerbuilder.com ranks software engineering as one of the best job in 2015.
 Graduates from computer science programs have long known that CS leads to great jobs and careers.

 Here at University of Central Missouri, the job placement of our graduates is excellent.
 According to the recent report from the Office of Career Services at UCM, our computer science students are among the most successful in finding jobs.
-Our computer science graduates are employed in companies such as Microsoft, Garmin, Amazon, Boeing, VMWare, UMB, Commerce Bank, Cerner, DST, Sprint, Mastercard, Hallmark, YRC Worldwide, Honeywell, Mutual of Omaha, All-State, Huber and Associates, Shelter Insurance, AIG, Computer Associates International, Busch, Scottrade, etc..
+Our computer science graduates are employed in companies such as Microsoft, Garmin, Amazon, AT&T, Boeing, VMWare, UMB, Commerce Bank, Cerner, DST, Sprint, Mastercard, Hallmark, YRC Worldwide, Honeywell, Mutual of Omaha, All-State, Huber and Associates, Shelter Insurance, AIG, Computer Associates International, Busch, Scottrade, etc..

 Finally, money talks!
 According to the National Association of Colleges & Employers (NACE) 2011 salary survey, Computer Science is the second most lucrative college degree with an average salary of $66,084 for new college graduates.
 The typical average starting salary for UCM computer science graduates is between 50K to 65K in recent years.